 PE 112 Sports Officiating

-A course designed to qualify officials, addressing officiating ethics, sports psychology and strategies.
-Does not meet physical ed. activity requirement.
+A course designed to prepare students to pass the officials test for the MSHSAA standards of basketball and softball.
+The course will address officiating ethics, sports psychology and strategies.
+Does not meet physical education activity requirement.
 (DD)